endurodave/Async-SQLite/README.md

 ### Test Results

 Use *DB Browser for SQLite* tool to examine the results.
-Notice the interleaving of data by both threads.
+Notice the interleaving of data by both worker threads.

 ![Database Output](./Figure1.jpg)